Mossio/hashira-rails/README.md

 This will initialize a new git repository for your Rails app.
 You can bypass this with the `--skip-git` option:

-    armadura app --skip-git true
+    hashira-rails app --skip-git true

 ## GitHub

-You can optionally create a GitHub repository for the suspended Rails app.
+You can optionally create a GitHub repository for the generated Rails app.
 It requires that you have [Hub](https://github.com/github/hub) on your system:

     curl http://hub.github.com/standalone -sLo ~/bin/hub && chmod +x ~/bin/hub
-    armadura app --github organization/project
+    hashira-rails app --github organization/project

 This has the same effect as running: